dphfox/technical-fluff/_posts/2023-04-25-scroll-wheel-ux.markdown

 The only way you could defend that choice, in my mind, is if you were trying to emulate a touch surface using the scroll wheel - and yet, I still question that.
+I guess it could make sense if you wanted everyone to use the same finger gestures regardless of their hardware, but then what about when it doesn't make sense to emulate a touch surface?
+I don't know, I'm not convinced.

 Anyway, you've probably heard this discussion before.
 It's not the main focus of this post - the MX Master 3S does indeed scroll the correct way.